Interface where the gateway will listen for incoming route connections.

 Name of the cluster (recommended for NATS +v2.2)

-When set to 'true', the server will not send or gossip its client URLs to other servers in the cluster and will not tell its client about the other servers' client URLs.
+When set to 'true', the server will not gossip its server URLs to clients .

 A list of other servers (URLs) to cluster with.
 Self-routes are ignored.
 Should authentication via token or username/password be required, specify them as part of the URL.